-Another great way to prepare yourself for college success is to develop your foundational knowledge with our CPD-accredited short courses online.
+Another great way to prepare yourself for college success is to develop your foundational knowledge with our CPD-Endorsed short courses online.
 Created to offer a next-level learning experience, our video-based learning makes gaining new skills a cinch and allows you to supplement your further education in a way that gives you complete control.

 You can forget everything you know about traditional text-based learning, as ours is an immersive and engaging experience - something you can see for yourself by watching our Student Study Demo.
 It's not by accident that our students see ours as the most comprehensive online education Australia can offer, as we've put a lot of work into our content, collaborating with top industry experts.

 To find out more about what makes us different from the rest, visit us today at www.onlinecoursesaustralia.edu.au where you’ll also find our selection of easy payment options to may your learning more affordable.
 Alternatively, to speak to a member of our friendly team about your unique training needs, call 1300 611 404 or email firstname.lastname@example.org.

 *What is a TAFE?